casics/project-docs/project/topic-annotation-guidelines/annotation-guidelines.md

 It may seem as though it should be possible to infer the kind of software from the interfaces it provides.
 For instance, if it offers a GUI, wouldn't it be an application?
 Unfortunately, no: a library of GUI widgets would be considered `Library or component software` and not an application.
 Conversely, the presence of an API does not preclude something being `Standalone software`.
 An example is a MATLAB toolbox: typically, MATLAB toolboxes typically offer interfaces so that users can intearct with them, but the user executes the software by running the environment (MATLAB).

+Some specific case examples:

+* `rafrombrc/bm.gallery` is a media gallery built on top of Django.
+In this particular case, the software is executed by running Django itself: it is not a standalone program.
+Therefore, it is properly a `Library or component software`.

+* `nextinterfaces/countries-app` is an app for viewing countries of the world on tablets.
+This is `User software` and not `Embedded software` because when it runs on a tablet, it does not run on the bare hardware.
+(Tablets are more akin to portable computers than embedded hardware systems, and generally, the only thing that qualifies as embedded software in the case of tablets is something like replacement firmware.)

+* `jws85/Vintage` is a set of keymaps for the Sublime Text editor to emulate `vi`.
+Should it be tagged with `hardware user interface`?
+This almost seems like a yes, except that this software largely does not itself interact with the hardware: it's a set of configuration commands for a program that does.
+(Admittedly a thin distinction.
+Possibly worth revisiting.)

 The "interfaces" annotation
 ---------------------------